 From 1996 to 2001 I studied Medical Biotechnology at University of Turin, in Italy.
 After graduating, I moved at the IMP in Vienna (Austria) where I worked as a graduate student in Barry Dickson‘s laboratory, studying the development of the nervous system in the embryo of Drosophila melanogaster (2002-2006).

 From September 2006 to July 2009, I was a post-doc in the laboratory for research on sleep and consciousness with Chiara Cirelli and Giulio Tononi.

 In October 2010 I joined Imperial College as Junior Research Fellow.
-From October 2012 I am a Lecturer in Systems Neurobiology with the Department of Life Sciences.
+From October 2012 I am a Lecturer (Assistant professor) with the Department of Life Sciences.

 et al., 2017, Regulation of sleep homeostasis by sexual arousal, Elife, Vol:6, ISSN:2050-084X

 et al., 2017, Ethoscopes: An open platform for high-throughput ethomics, Plos Biology, Vol:15, ISSN:1545-7885

 Gilestro GF, 2012, Video tracking and analysis of sleep in Drosophila melanogaster, Nature Protocols, Vol:7, ISSN:1754-2189, Pages:995-1007